 “The inter-connected themes of ‘tolerance,’ ‘understanding,’ and ‘coexistence’ are the building blocks of a true culture of peace, based on a commitment to the universal principles of human dignity and mutual solidarity.
 This exhibition is an international project that is being shown for the first time here at UNESCO headquarters, and we are truly honoured to host such a fine event.”

-On the occasion of the inauguration of the exhibition at the UNESCO Headquarters in Paris (France) on October 7, 2015.
+Chairperson of UNESCO executive board, ambassador and permanent delegate of Egypt to UNESCO, on the occasion of the inauguration of the exhibition at the UNESCO headquarters in Paris (France) on October 7, 2015.

 “It is critical that we harness and learn from the best regional and national examples of inclusive outreach -- I am sure that this exhibition will nurture our determinations to pursue a more peaceful and just world.”

-On the occasion of the inauguration of the exhibition at UNESCO Headquarters in Paris (France) on October 7, 2015.
+UNESCO assistant director-general for social and human sciences, on the occasion of the inauguration of the exhibition at UNESCO headquarters in Paris (France) on October 7, 2015.

 “The exhibition comes at a very important time, as violence and extremism prevail throughout the world, confirming the need for tolerance, understanding and coexistence.”